 Then you dip the chocolate sandwich cookies into the above batter and fry them in hot oil.
 Lastly, remove from the oil and drain the cooked cookies on a paper towel-covered plate or a cooling rack.
 If you want the dish to be vegan, use dairy-free milk and egg substitutes.

-The deep-fried Oreos are already good to eat.
+This unique Oreo sweet course is already good to eat.
 But you should also consider serving them with whipped cream, ice cream, homemade chocolate syrup, or fudge sauce.

 13. Oat Milk Yogurt